 His father, Earl, nicknamed him "Tiger" after a South Vietnamese soldier with whom he had fought alongside during the Vietnam War.

-With 79 wins, he is ranked second for all-time victories, behind Sam Snead with 82 wins.
+With 80 PGA Tour wins, Woods is ranked second for all-time career victories, behind Sam Snead who has 82 wins.

 1978 - At the age of 2, wins a putting contest with Bob Hope.
 The match was staged for the "Mike Douglas Show."